drekka/Voodoo/README.md

 ## Command line

-If you are not using Simulcra in an XCode test suite then you will need to consider the command line option.
+If you are not using Simulacra in an XCode test suite then you will need to consider the command line option.
 This is based on a YAML configuration with Javascript as a dynamic language.

-When launching Simulcra from a command line there is one required argument. **_--config_** specifies a directory or file from which the server's YAML configuration will be read. if it's a directory Simulcra will then scan it for any YAML files and read those files to build the endpoints it needs.
-If a reference to a file is passed then Simulcra assumes that all the endpoints are defined in that file.
+When launching Simulacra from a command line there is one required argument. **_--config_** specifies a directory or file from which the server's YAML configuration will be read. if it's a directory Simulacra will then scan it for any YAML files and read those files to build the endpoints it needs.
+If a reference to a file is passed then Simulacra assumes that all the endpoints are defined in that file.

 ### Endpoint files